olivedisaster/final-project/README.md

   - Once we have a model, predict a game from the day of or the night before.

 The goal of this project was to utilize a machine learning model that can predict the winner of an NBA game.
+In order to do this, we first downloaded data from kaggle that inclduded game and team statistics spanning from 2004 to 2020.
+Then